-Within the broad context of free academic discussion and debate, communications between members of the University community (faculty, staff, and fellow students) are expected to reflect high ethical standards of mutual respect and professionalism, regardless of the medium used.
-Whether the communication is through face-to-face exchange, email, electronic bulletin board, chat room, telephone, audio bridge, etc., students must demonstrate respect for faculty, staff, and fellow students in all communications.
+Within the broad context of free academic discussion and debate, communications between members of the campus community (faculty, staff, and fellow students) are always expected to reflect high ethical standards of mutual respect and professionalism.
+Whether the communication is through face-to-face exchange, email, online posting, phone, chat room, instant message, text, etc., students must demonstrate respect for faculty, staff, and fellow students in all communications.

 - use of oral or written profanity

 Users should be aware that electronic communications such as email, texts and instant messages may carry a different tone and can be perceived differently than traditional forms of communication.
 For example, electronic communication (including the use of punctuation, text formatting, emojis, etc.,) often lack cues such as body language, tone of voice, and other signals present in conventional phone or face-to-face communication.
 As such, it is important to exercise care in composing all electronic communications to ensure the intended meaning is understood by the recipient.